BetterDiscord/docs/docs/plugins/ui/modals.md

 ![Advanced Confirmation](./img/confirmation_advanced.png)
 :::

 Here clicking `Search` will close the modal and call the `onConfirm` function we passed.
-Similarly clicking `Nevermind` will call `onCancel`.
-If the user exits the modal either by pressing `escape` on their keyboard or by clicking outside of the modal on the dark background, `onCancel` will also be called in this case.
+Similarly, clicking `Nevermind` will call `onCancel`.
+If the user exits the modal either by pressing `escape` on their keyboard or by clicking outside the modal on the dark background, `onCancel` will also be called in this case.

 Much like `alert` the function returns a unique modal ID.